Rays vs. Yankees Player Props Betting Odds

-Sportsbooks have listed player props for Yandy Diaz, Gleyber Torres and others when the Tampa Bay Rays host the New York Yankees at Tropicana Field on Friday at 6:40 PM ET.
+Player prop betting options for Yandy Diaz, Gleyber Torres and others are available in the Tampa Bay Rays-New York Yankees matchup at Tropicana Field on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with DraftKings!